vvolkl/esc19/parallelism/cuda.md

 ### Exercise 3.
 Two-dimensional grid
 M is a matrix of NxN integers.
 1. Set N=4
 2. Write a kernel that sets each element of the matrix to its linear index (e.g. M[2,3] = 2*N + 3), by making use of two-dimensional grid and blocks.
+(Two-dimensional means using the x and y coordinates).
 3. Copy the result to the host and check that it is correct.
 4. Try with a rectangular matrix 19x67.
 Hint: check the kernel launch parameters.